lzzeng/lzzeng.github.io/source/_posts/python/python-stack-queue.md

 if __name__ == '__main__':
     q = Queue()
-    s = """How to reduce 'attention residue' in your life?""" s2 = """How to reduce 'attention residue' in your life Many of us struggle with the never-ending nature of our to-do lists, says Elizabeth Emens, author of The Art of Life Admin and a New York-based professor of law at Columbia University.""" n_pos = 0
+    s = """How to reduce 'attention residue' in your life?""" n_pos = 0
     while True:
         # is_offer = int(random.random()*2) == 1 and n_pos < len(s)